-The NSD Team developed strategies for restoration and management of the Wapato Reach riparian forest that will:
+The NSD Team developed strategies for restoration and management of the Wapato Reach riparian forest that:

-Project implementation includes a suite of strategies and tools, that include a strong adaptive management component, that are suitable for implementation by the Yakama Nation at Yakima River reach, landscape and watershed scales, including both Reservation lands within the Wapato River valley as well as restoration needs on the north-east side of the Yakama valley outside the reservation proper.
+Project implementation included a suite of strategies and tools, that required a strong adaptive management component, and were suitable for implementation by the Yakama Nation at Yakima River reach.
+Landscape and watershed scales were also implemented, including both Reservation lands within the Wapato River valley as well as restoration needs on the north-east side of the Yakama valley outside the reservation proper.
 Restoration actions are designed to address past and current stressors to the riparian forest, and the expected impacts of future climate change.